In honor of Mother’s Day, we’re celebrating some of the moms in our community — their strength, their resilience, and their stories of motherhood.

 I’m married and I have two kids, a 3.5-year-old and an 8-month-old.
 I am a police sergeant assigned to the Detective Bureau.

 Fitness and health are both absolutely essential parts of overall wellness.
-In my line of employment, not being fit and ready for duty could literally be a life or death.
+In my line of employment, not being fit and ready for duty could literally be life or death.
 Being prepared both physically and mentally is what gets you home to your family at the end of the day.

-Being a mother has changed my perspective on fitness and health in that now I am no longer worry about just myself.
+Being a mother has changed my perspective on fitness and health in that now I am no longer worried about just myself.
 I take care of my body in order to continue to provide for my children.
 I need to be able to keep up with my active boys and everything that they’re up to.
 I need to nourish and be healthy to be the best version of myself for them.

-Before my children and my increased responsibilities, I used to be very fit, I worked out a lot.
+Before my children and my increased responsibilities, I used to be very fit and I worked out a lot.
 Unfortunately, life got a little crazy and I fell off my healthy habits.
 Having not worked out and eating whatever in order to fuel my body so that I could continue working long hours, getting home to tend to children, and overall being in survival mode with two young kids, and a demanding career, I became a version of myself that I wasn’t content with.

-With Tempo, I decided that I would not let fitness take the back burner anymore and I found something that would allow me time with my children, cutting out the commute to the gym, and allowed me flexibility of when I could get a workout in.
+With Tempo, I decided that I would not let fitness take the back burner anymore and I found something that would allow me time with my children, cutting out the commute to the gym, and allowed me the flexibility of when I could get a workout in.
 Ultimately, I see myself sticking to a plan that works for me and my family, and continuing to re-implement healthy habits that will improve my quality of life.

 The ability to do today what I couldn’t do yesterday, makes me feel strong.
 Being able to lift a little heavier, and run a little quicker than before.
 Being a mother has made me feel even stronger because it’s still astonishing, even to myself, what my body was able to do to give life.
 Nine months growing a human, sustaining life in the womb.
 Giving birth makes you feel strong, it makes you feel empowered.
 Postpartum healing is rough, but you come back stronger in order to nourish your baby with your own body.
 If I can give life with my body, there’s nothing my body can’t do.

-Being a mother is beyond rewarding, but of course it comes with challenges.
+Being a mother is beyond rewarding, but of course, it comes with challenges.
 Caring for another person’s every need is exhausting both physically and mentally.
 Wondering if what you’re doing is enough, trying to shape them to make the world a better place and be good humans.
 The most rewarding thing is to see your children’s happiness.
 To understand that you are doing enough, that you are doing your best, and that they are thriving because of it.

 Responses have been edited for length and clarity.